bighi/post-it/README.txt

 Example:
 $this->Postit->image("avatar")->size("160x320")->save_to("avatars")->upload();

-All parameters are called after $this->Postit, and separated by this arrow ->
+All parameters are called after $this->Postit, and separated by the arrow ->

 The only parameters not optional are IMAGE() and UPLOAD().